 Health Benefits Of Bergamot Essential Oil

-Bergamot has a number of health benefits, including:
+Bergamot has a number of potential health benefits, including:

-While there are many treatments available, such as medication and therapy, some people may find relief from using essential oils.
-Bergamot essential oil is one oil that has been shown to be effective in reducing stress levels (3).
+While there are many treatments available, such as medication and therapy, some people may find additional relief from using essential oils.
+Bergamot essential oil is one oil that has been claimed to be effective in reducing stress levels (3).

-When used regularly, it can be a helpful tool in managing stress.
+When used regularly, it might be a helpful tool in managing stress.
 It can be diffused into the air, applied topically, or taken internally as a supplement.

 Treating Food Poisoning